ayvi-0001/notion-api/README.md

 __Disclaimer: This is an _unofficial_ package and has no affiliation with Notion.so__

 A wrapper for Notion's API, aiming to simplify the dynamic nature of interacting with Notion.
+README contains examples of the main functionality, including: creating Pages/Databases/Blocks, adding/removing/editing properties, retrieving property values, and database queries.
+Some more in-depth walkthroughs can be be found in `examples/`
-This project is still a work in progress, and features will continue to change.
-Below are a few examples of the current functionality.
+This package is not complete - new features will continue to be added, and current features may change.

 <br>